chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 De-assertion of cptra\_rst\_b indicates a warm reset cycle that resets all but the “sticky” registers (fuses, error logging, etc.).

-Assertion of BootFSM\_BrkPoint will stop the boot flow from releasing Caliptra from reset after fuse download.
-Writing a 1 to the GO field of the CPTRA\_BOOTFSM\_GO register will allow the boot flow to proceed.
+Assertion of BootFSM\_BrkPoint stops the boot flow from releasing Caliptra from reset after fuse download.
+Writing a 1 to the GO field of the CPTRA\_BOOTFSM\_GO register allows the boot flow to proceed.

 ### APB arbitration